Concordium/concordium-base/rust-bins/wallet-notes/README.md

 If `"type"` is `"AttributeInSet"`, then the following fields are also expected
 - `"attributeTag"` ... the attribute tag, one of those listed below
-- `"set"` ... a list of elements from the set of attribute values
+- `"set"` ... a list of elements from the set of attribute values.
+No duplicates allowed.

 If `"type"` is `"AttributeNotInSet"`, then the following fields are also expected
 - `"attributeTag"` ... the attribute tag, one of those listed below
-- `"set"` ... a list of elements from the set of attribute values
+- `"set"` ... a list of elements from the set of attribute values.
+No duplicates allowed.

 an attribute tag is always one of the following strings
 - `"firstName"`,